Text version of this lessonExpand

 Feed operations cannot belong to the ads team alone

-Merchant Center becomes stable when each issue type has a real owner.
+Merchant Center becomes stable when each issue type has a responsible person or team.
 Titles and attributes are usually merchandising work.
 Images often need content or design.
 Price and stock depend on operations or site systems.
 Policy-page alignment depends on website and brand operations.
 The ads team should contribute the performance signals that show where product-data quality is limiting growth.

 |---|---|---|---|